blended-zio/blended-zio-site/content/docs/blended_container.md

 {{< hint info >}}
 For example, within _Blended 3_ the JMS connectivity is realized as a service which is offered to other modules with the `ConnectionFactory` interface defined in the [JMS specification](https://download.oracle.com/otndocs/jcp/7195-jms-1.1-fr-spec-oth-JSpec/).
 Under the covers the implementation uses a keep alive mechanism to ensure that JMS connections are alive and operational.

-Another example is a `CertificateManager` managing the key- and truststore of a _blended container_.
+Another example is a `CertificateManager` managing the key- and trust-store of a _blended container_.
 Within _Blended 3_, an implementation with self signed certificates and another based on the [`SCEP` protocol](https://en.wikipedia.org/wiki/Simple_Certificate_Enrollment_Protocol) to provision certificates exist.
 These certificates are used by the `SSLContext` service, which is in turn used by all modules that need to offer a SSL based server socket.
 {{< /hint >}}

 ## Container types